 When you compare two allium bulbs side by side, it’s easy to see differences in quality.
-The larger the bulb, the more food energy inside.
-Larger bulbs produce stronger plants with bigger flowers.
-When you order from Longfield Gardens, you will receive top size allium bulbs for the biggest, brightest blooms.
+The larger the bulb, the more food energy is stored inside.
+Larger bulbs (as shown at far left) will produce stronger plants with bigger flowers.
+Longfield Gardens provides top size allium bulbs, so you can always enjoy the biggest, brightest blooms.

 STEP 2 - PLAN

 CUTTING GARDENS: Alliums are great cut flowers.
 Their stiff stems are easy to arrange and the flowers are very long lasting.
 Planting alliums in a cutting garden ensures you'll always have a plentiful supply for bouquets.
 Choose several different types so there are flowers throughout the season.
 Good options include PURPLE SENSATION, ALLIUM ATROPURPUREUM, MOUNT EVEREST, ALLIUM SPHAEROCEPHALON, and Allium tuberosum.

 CONTAINERS: Many alliums grow well in containers, planted alone or mixed with other plants.
 Once they come into bloom, the planter can be moved to a prominent spot near the front door or on a deck or patio.

 1. Loosen the soil to a depth of 8".

 2. Set the allium bulb in the hole at a depth approximately 3 times its height.
 Add fertilizer if you wish.

 3. Replace the soil and completely cover the bulbs.
 Water the area if the soil is dry.